 - Focus on your solution.

-- Use captions to describe the value of the add-in.
+- Use captions to describe features and value.

 - Reinforce your brand.

-Be sure to remove any personal information from your screenshots that you do not want customers to see.
+Be sure to remove any personal information from your images that you do not want customers to see.

 Use ratings and reviews